statsig-io/docs/docs/experiments-plus/power-analysis.md

 The power analysis tool leverages past data for a given metric to estimate the relationship between three variables:
 * Minimum detectable effect (MDE): The smallest change in the metric that the experiment can detect.
 For example: An MDE of 1% means that if there's a true effect of 1% or larger on our metric, we expect the experiment will show a statistically significant result.
 If the effect is smaller than 1%, then it will likely fall inside the confidence intervals and not be statistically significant.
 * Number of days: How long the experiment is active.
 Longer running experiment typically have more observations, leading to tighter confidence intervals and smaller MDE.
 * Allocation: The percentage of traffic that participates in the experiment.
-Larger allocation leads to smaller MDE, so it's often desireable to allocate as many users as possible to get faster or more sensisitve results.
+Larger allocation leads to smaller MDE, so it's often desirable to allocate as many users as possible to get faster or more sensitive results.
 When there's a risk of negative impact however, it's useful to know the smallest allocation that can achieve the desired MDE.

 ### Using the Tool